 Ann Brooks suggested cutting the handle off your toothbrush to save weight.

 I prefer a lightweight foldable brush you can buy at the drugstore.
 The handle is hollow so it is very light and folding it keeps the brush clean.
 I bought mine at Walgreens Drugstore.

 For toothpaste, I take a tiny travel tube.
 When I run out, I either buy another travel size or just use salt, which is a wonderful cleaner and toughens the gums!

 Helen Beletti suggests a tiny travel size floss container.
 If you can't find it at the drugstore, ask your dentist.
 They always have samples.

 Tim McElhannon suggests, "Warp duct tape around trekking poles to use for emergency repairs to shoes and clothing."
-This is an excellent idea!
+This is an excellent idea and I've done this for many years!
 I used duct tape last year to hold my shoes together the last 100 kilometers.
 Here is a photo of someone using pink duct tape, which also marks your poles and discourages thievery.
 Notice the mailing tube for checking poles on the airplane.